basett1/Asus-N551JK-OC-EFI/README.md

 To disable cfg lock use the provided kit.
 THANKS TO [LORYS89](https://github.com/Lorys89) for the hints and the kit

-Declare tools in config.plist and run modGRUBShell.efi
+Declare tools in config.plist

+Reboot the system, when you are at Opencore run modGRUBShell.efi

 Type `setup_var 0x85`to interrogate, the result is `Offset 0x85 is: 0x01` this mean that the cfg is locked